nuwandavek/llm-council/README.md

 ```bash
 llm council -p openai -p anthropic 'tell me a joke'
 ```
-The models themselves are fixed as of now with:
-- openai: gpt-4o
-- anthropic: clause-3-5-sonnet-latest

 Press Q or Ctrl + C to exit.

 ## The system prompt